 - A cloud infrastructure with services to implement the above functionalities.
 The implementation is done over the Beckn protocol specifications.

-- An API to accept requests from BAs (Beckn Gateway API).
+- An API to accept requests from BAPs (Beckn Gateway API).

 BGs validate and filter all requests based on the national and local governance policies.
-They can also optionally collect payments from the BAs’ users, and settle disputes among BAPs and BPPs through a process of clearing.
+They can also optionally collect payments from the BAPs’ users, and implement Online Dispute Resolution systems (ODRs) to settle disputes among BAPs and BPPs.

 All Transaction APIs communicate between the BAP and the BPP, with the exception of the Discovery API.
 All request messages are non-blocking and are immediately acknowledged with an ACK or a NACK message in the same session.
 The response message is in the form of a callback.
 Each callback, too, is immediately responded to with an ACK or a NACK message in the same callback session.
 All messages are serialized in JSON.

-An exception to this flow is order tracking in real time.
-Real-time tracking data is not routed through the Beckn networks.
-Because tracking involves continuous streams of data through an open socket, it will not be routed through the BG.
-The same exception applies to any real-time communication between the BP and the BA, like chat or cold calling.
-In these cases, only the data source information about the real-time tracking is transmitted through the BG.
-For example, in the case of vehicle tracking, only the tracking URL is transmitted via the BG and not the tracking data itself.
+Beckn protocol does not support is order tracking in real time.
+Real-time tracking data is not routed through the beckn-enabled networks.
+Because tracking involves continuous streams of data through an open socket.
+The same exception applies to any real-time communication between the BPP and the BAP, like chat or cloud calling.
+For example, in the case of vehicle tracking, only the tracking URL is transmitted, and not the tracking data itself.

 - Local Retail network — for placing the order for the food

-- Final-Mile Delivery network — for picking up the food package from the restaurant/store and delivering it to the shopper
+- Final-Mile Delivery network — for picking up the food package from the restaurant/store and delivering it to the consumer